krigjo25/console-static-nonstactic-codealong/README.md

 ## Non-Static Functions

-Non-static functions are functions that are tied to an instance of a class.
+Non-static function is (aka instance method) a function which is tied up to an instance of a class.
-They can only be called from an instance of the class.
+Which means that an object must be initialized first then called.

 ```csharp
 public class NonStaticExample